The Jalopy Journal

 Known primarily as the purview of blue bloods and their vintage Ferraris, Duesenbergs, and coachbuilt classics, hot rods had never appeared "on the lawn" prior to 1997.
 In fact, the rebellious hot rod spirit was somewhat at odds with the staid atmosphere of such an elite car show.

-Kirk White and Ray Brown in the second-place
+Kirk White (and Ray Brown) in the 2nd

 A hot rod or custom class has been part of the Concours every other year since the 1997 event.
 Don Orosco won in '99 with his Dick Flint '29 Model A roadster, then took first in 2001 with the Alex Xydias So-Cal Coupe.
 Brock Yates won in 2003 with the ex-Duffy Livingston Eliminator track roadster/sports racing car.